-34. Some OfS funding is earmarked as being provided for specific purposes and must be used only for those purposes.
-This applies to some recurrent grants (see paragraphs 35 to 40), capital funding (see paragraphs 41 to 46), funds awarded through competitions, such as Uni Connect15 and OfS Challenge Competitions,16 and to other grants that support national facilities and regulatory activities.
+Connect and OfS Challenge Competitions, 15 and to other grants that support national facilities and regulatory activities.
 The OfS will specify any restriction on the use of funds in advance of the first payment of those funds (usually when the award of funding is notified to a provider).
 Any such restriction may be additional to the terms and conditions specified in this document.